-Financial assets measured at amortised cost comprise trade debtors, other debtors, amounts owed from group undertakings and cash at bank and in hand.
+Financial assets measured at amortised cost comprise trade debtors, cash and cash equivalents and amounts owed by group undertakings which are repayable on demand.

-Financial liabilities measured at amortised cost comprise fixed rate on loans, index linked on loans, trade creditors, amounts owed to group undertakings and accruals.
+Financial liabilities measured at amortised cost comprise trade creditors, amounts owed to group undertakings, fixed rate senior on loans, accruals and index linked senior on loans.

-Derivative financial instruments measured at fair value through profit or loss comprise an RPI swap.
+Derivative financial instruments measured at fair value through the Statement of Comprehensive Income comprise an RPI and an interest rate swap respectively.